 But when we read and understand the context, this is clearly not the case.
 Paul is saying that Jesus Christ came into the world to save sinners; of which I, Paul, am exhibit A. I was the worst.
 Just a few verses above, Paul introduced this passage with a summary of why he considered himself exhibit A. “I was formerly a blasphemer and a persecutor and a violent aggressor” (I Tim 1:13).
 Notice the use of the word “formerly”.
 Paul’s chief of sinners reference is a reference to his past, not his present condition.
 Paul is essentially saying that because this is what Christ does – rescue sinners – he did it for even me, the worst on the list.
 And not only did he rescue me, but He went so far as to now place me, a former #1 sinner, into service (I Tim 1:12).
 (See this Chief of Sinners post for a more thorough verse-by-verse interpretation.)

 Please, please, please hear me on this.
 This is gospel truth.
 You are not a sinner in the biblical use of the word.
 You are a saint.
 Do believers sin?
 Yes, we do.
 We still struggle with our enemies of the world, the flesh, and the devil.
 And when we sin, we are truly guilty.
 But the New Testament makes a clear and very important distinction between guilt and identity.
-Sin is no longer our default mode.
+Our guilt has been taken care of at the cross, and our identity is that sin is no longer our default mode.
 Sin does not define who we are.
 Sinner is not our identity.
 We are the children of God with the seed of God living inside (I Jn 3:9).
 And God’s seed – this is who you are – are not identified in this way.

 An example of how important this guilt vs shame distinction is can be seen in our parenting experience.
 When we discipline our children, we want to make clear that they have done something wrong.
 We want to clearly explain what they are guilty of.
 But we also go to great pains to help our children understand that this mistake is not their identity.
 We never want to imply, “You are something wrong”.
 If we do, it places our child in a “condemned” status that is unhealthy and can be difficult to repair.
 And the same thing happens to believers that are constantly told they are something wrong.